oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockchain_platform_actions_module.rst

 - For *action=change_compartment*, change Blockchain Platform Compartment
 - For *action=start*, start a Blockchain Platform
 - For *action=stop*, stop a Blockchain Platform
+- For *action=upgrade*, upgrade a Blockchain Platform version

 ..
 Aliases